valinorearth/valinor.earth/src/site/en/products/satellite-farm-watch.md

 order: 10
 ---

-Using Satellite Imagery, we help farmers to track, monitor, and analyze to make smart and precision farming decisions.
+We use Satellite imagery to track, monitor, and analyze to help farmers make smart and precision farming decisions.

-We help farmers with localized weather predictability, biomass mapping, monitor crop health, water management, and fertilizer application optimization.
+We send reports to farmers with localized weather predictability, biomass mapping, monitor crop health and stress, water presence, and fertilizer application optimization.

 Right now, we work closely with a few select large farmers.
-We have also begun work on helping a few Indian state governments with satellite imagery to improve farming.
+We have also begun helping a few Indian state governments with tracking and reporting crop-insurance frauds.